taseenb/OBJLoader/README.md

 contributed library.

 By default the following locations are used for your sketchbook folder:
-  For Mac users, the sketchbook folder is located inside ~/Documents/Processing.
+-  For Mac users, the sketchbook folder is located inside
+  - ~/Documents/Processing.
-  For Windows users, the sketchbook folder is located inside
+-  For Windows users, the sketchbook folder is located inside
-    'My Documents'/Processing.
+  - 'My Documents'/Processing.

-The folder structure for library OBJ file loader should be as follows:
+The folder structure for the OBJ loader library should be as follows:

 - Processing
   - libraries